Lori McKenna: Song Chaser

-Lori grew up in a musical family.
+Growing up, Lori’s family was a musical one.
 Her brothers were obsessed with James Taylor, Neil Young and Carol King.
 Her brother Richie played guitar and is the reason she took it up.
 “He was a songwriter as well.
 I was sort of always copying whatever Richie did.”

-Other than mimicking her siblings as best as she could, Lori spent a lot of time alone.
+Mimicking her siblings musical leanings meant that Lori spent a lot of time alone.

 “I was not a kid that couldn’t be alone.
 I was sort of good at it,” she laughs.
 “I remember one day overhearing my Grandmother in the kitchen saying, ‘She’s so strange.
 She just stays in her room.’
 It wasn’t like I was left alone or I didn’t have friends.
 I was not lonely being alone in those years.
 I think I spent a lot of time just writing poetry and listening to music.”

-Lori wrote her first song when she was thirteen and hasn’t stopped writing them since.
-It wasn’t until she was 27 before she found the courage to perform them in public.
+At thirteen, she composed her first song and hasn’t stopped writing them since.
+She was 27 when she finally found the courage to perform them in public.
+She was leery about putting herself out there.
 She had seen too many people who were disillusioned because the music business hadn’t turned out the way they had hoped.

 “They seemed a little broken about it, and I knew I didn’t want to go in that direction.
 When I had my kids, I knew that they were my purpose.
 So if music wasn’t my purpose, I could stay in my kitchen.
 I thought, ‘well my kids are my job, and I can try music and see how it goes and not expect anything out of it.’”

 Without her family Lori, acknowledges she wouldn’t be where she is today.
 Gene’s job as a master plumber supported them in the early years.
 It allowed her the freedom to hone her craft.
 Immersing herself in the lives of those she loves is what feeds Lori.
 Plus, an ordinary day often supplies a starting point to build a song around.